|

 Warranty

-Then there’s warranty work, in which the incentive pay system throws the dealer mechanic under the bus even more.
+Then there's warranty work, in which the incentive pay system throws the dealer mechanic completely under the bus.
 A third of all dealership service work is warranty related.
 You may have heard the term, "flat rate".
 It is generally misunderstood by those outside the industry.
 Dealer flat rate is a schedule of time the manufacturer reimburses the dealer for when warranty repairs are performed--nothing more than that.
 Exactly like a medical insurance provider's, it is discounted, i.e., less than what the dealer would get from a retail customer for the same work.
 You can already see the problem.
-And although outside companies have come up with their own versions of flat rate for retail application, no sensible person at any level within the industry accepts factory warranty flat rate as realistic, to be used for retail.
-Not even Honda who orginated it and who allows the dealers to petition for exceptions, which are often granted.
+No sensible person at any level within the industry accepts factory warranty flat rate as realistic, to be used for retail.
+Not even OEMs who encourage the dealers to petition for exceptions, which are usually granted.
 Dealer flat rate is exclusive to warranty work.
-It is not used for retail work.
-However, some people think it is, and motorcycle insurance companies also often pretend that it is valid, insisting on its use, furthering the fallacy and the abuse of the dealer line mechanic.
+It is not used for retail work, and the manufacturers remind dealers of that frequently.
+However, some people think it is, and motorcycle insurance companies also often pretend that it is valid, insisting on its use, furthering the fallacy and the abuse of the dealer mechanic.

 |